atsushieno/aap-lv2/README.md

 Also, LV2 State `makePath` and `mapPath` features are not supported for the same reason (while they are meant to make things relocatable across platforms).

+LV2 UI implementation varies and most of those are not designed to be portable to Android.
+Therefore none of the UIs are ported and there is no immediate chance to get them covered in AAP.

 ## Importing LV2 plugins